 Learning does not stop at answering worksheets and modules.
 Our students will experience firsthand, quality instructions and timely academic feedback from our highly trained and committed teachers.

 Almost all Reedley teachers are Google Certified Level 1 educators.
 This means that they are skilled to use the GSuite for Education platform.
-This is an assurance that your children will be guided in their learning in this new normal.
+This is an assurance that your children will be guided during their distance learning in this new normal.

-During this time of crisis, we continue to provide the Reedley way of nurturing.
+During this pandemic, we continue to provide the Reedley way of nurturing.
 Our Life Coaches will check in with our students to offer online counseling to ensure strong mental health and wellness.

-Spending too much time in front of a screen has negative effects on health and brain development.
+Spending too much time in front of a screen, like scrolling social media or video feed, has negative effects on health and brain development.
 Our students can continue learning off-screen with our offline learning activities.

-Offering a myriad of activities for an engaging student life even from home: clubs, assemblies, contests, and other events.
+Offering a myriad of activities throughout the school year for an engaging student life even from home: clubs, assemblies, contests, and other events.

 Reedley provides various opportunities for socialization through new platforms that may become part of their regular lives.
-With the use of technology, working with others remotely is achievable.
+With the use of technology and the right gadgets and apps, working with others remotely is achievable.
 Not only can students get to interact real-time with their friends but also collaborative skills are developed as they work with other students in class.